elijah-waichong-chan/gridbuddy-simulator/README.md

 # GridBuddy MATLAB Simulator

-This folder contains a MATLAB-based simulator + UI used to emulate GridBuddy’s solar microgrid behavior (e.g., PV generation, battery dynamics, and load shedding) without requiring live hardware.
-It was built to quickly test control logic, tune thresholds, and visualize system state in a repeatable environment.
+This folder contains a MATLAB-based simulator used to emulate GridBuddy’s solar microgrid behavior (e.g., PV generation, battery dynamics, and load shedding) without requiring live hardware.
+It was built to quickly test control logic and visualize system state in a repeatable environment.

 ## What it includes
 - Interactive **MATLAB App/UI** to run the simulation and view system status